 There are various types of counseling assessments that you can utilize, including both formal and informal strategies.
 Some of the most common types of counseling assessments include:

-Most counselors rely on several assessment methods, particularly when they are looking to make a clinical diagnosis for their client.
+Most counselors rely on several methods for assessment and diagnosis in counseling, particularly when they are looking to make a clinical diagnosis for their client.

 Importance of Assessment in Therapeutic Relationship

-Assessment not only helps you develop an understanding of your client, but it also forms the critical first components of the therapeutic relationship.
+The role of assessment in counseling not only helps you develop an understanding of your client, but it also forms the critical first components of the therapeutic relationship.
 Additionally, assessment helps define the client-specific goals of treatment and lays the groundwork for that journey.
 Through your assessment process, your client is also getting to know you better, and developing a sense of trust in you.
-This is why it’s important to select strategic assessment strategies that will allow you to connect with your client while simultaneously gathering information.
+This is why it’s important to select strategic assessment methods that will allow you to connect with your client while simultaneously gathering information.

 Understanding the Diagnostic Process